SE-Alpha-Project/PULSE/README.md

  Step 5:
     Open the URL in your browser:
       http://127.0.0.1:3000

+ Step 6:
+   Compose and run the docker image:

+    docker-compose up --build

 #### Note
 - Additionally, to utilize the chatbot, you need to have [Ollama](https://ollama.com/library/llama3.2) (with llama 3.2 Model) running locally on your machine.